 To determine if P2RY1 mediates spontaneous currents in ISCs across this developmental period, we examined the sensitivity of these responses to the specific P2RY1 antagonist, MRS2500 (Houston et al., 2006), which displays no obvious off-target effects in cochleae isolated from P2RY1 knockout mice (Babola et al., 2020).
 At the earliest time points exhibiting robust spontaneous activity (E16-17), acute inhibition of P2RY1 with MRS2500 (1 µM) dramatically reduced the frequency (baseline: 15 ± 3, MRS2500: 3 ± 1 events per minute; Student’s t-test with Bonferroni correction, t(6) = 5.36 , p = 0.0017), amplitude (baseline: 280 ± 40, MRS2500: 94 ± 20 pA; Student’s t-test with Bonferroni correction, t(6) = 4.37 , p = 0.0047), and total charge transfer of spontaneous inward currents (baseline: 110 ± 30, MRS2500: 20 ± 4 pC; Student’s t-test with Bonferroni correction, t(6) = 3.43 , p= 0.0140) (Figure 3A,B).
-Spontaneous currents were also largely inhibited by MRS2500 at P0, P7, and just prior to hearing onset (P10-12); only small amplitude currents persisted in the presence of this antagonist, consistent with previous observations of residual non-purinergic mediated currents in these cells (Babola et al, 2020).
+Spontaneous currents were also largely inhibited by MRS2500 at P0, P7, and just prior to hearing onset (P10-12); only small amplitude currents persisted in the presence of this antagonist (inset in Figure 3A), consistent with previous observations of residual non-purinergic mediated currents in these cells (Babola et al, 2020).

 The efflux of K+ and Cl– following purinergic receptor activation induces osmotic shrinkage (crenation) of ISCs through movement of water down its osmotic gradient (Tritsch et al., 2007; Wang et al., 2015).
 Previous studies revealed that crenations are small and infrequent at birth in apical portions of the cochlea, but rapidly increase in frequency and size over the first postnatal week (Tritsch, 2010).
 To determine if P2RY1 mediates cellular crenation throughout development, we monitored acutely isolated apical portions of the cochlea using differential contrast imaging (DIC) before and after application of the P2RY1 antagonist, MRS2500.
-Crenations were absent in embryonic and P0 mouse pups (Figure 4A) and application of MRS2500 at these ages resulted in no change in the optical properties of the tissue (Figure 4B, Supplemental Video 1).
-In contrast, crenations were robust at P7 and P11, with the majority of events occurring near the medial edge of IHCs (Figure 4B).
-Crenation at these ages was reversibly blocked by MRS2500 (Figure 4B, Supplemental Video 1).
-Together, these results indicate that P2RY1 mediates ISC spontaneous currents throughout the prehearing period and ISC crenation when they emerge after the first post-natal week.
+Crenations were absent in embryonic and P0 apical sections (Figure 4A) and application of MRS2500 at these ages resulted in no change in the optical properties of the tissue (Figure 4B, Supplemental Video 1).
+In contrast, crenations were present at low frequencies (0.7 ± 0.1 crenations per minute) in basal sections of P0 cochleae and robust in P7 and P11 apical sections (3.3 ± 0.4 and 3.6 ± 0.3 crenations per minute, respectively), with the majority of events occurring near the medial edge of IHCs (Figure 4B).
+Crenation in these preparations was reversibly blocked by MRS2500 (Figure 4B, Supplemental Video 1).
+Together, these results indicate that P2RY1 mediates ISC spontaneous currents and crenation throughout the prehearing period.